Abed01-lab/graphql/README.md

 ## How to start

+If you use npm then replace yarn => npm

 1. Clone the project
 2. Run yarn
 3. Run yarn db-update (Make  sure you have a .env file with variable DATABASE_URI set to your postgres URL)